quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 3 years ago

-I don’t recommend this company for several reasons, you can’t talk to anyone because they rarely if ever answer the phones, you cannot see anyone because they are rarely there.
-I have a problem with a snake getting in the garage, it took a month before they sent someone out then they didn’t repair the problem... maybe that’s on the owner but my point is I have never had property managers that were this difficult to see or talk to.
-And no I don’t recommend this company!
-It is as if it’s a bother to deal with you in person!
+I don't recommend this company for several reasons, you can't talk to anyone because they rarely if ever answer the phones, you cannot see anyone because they are rarely there.
+I have a problem with a snake getting in the garage, it took a month before they sent someone out then they didn't repair the problem... maybe that's on the owner but my point is I have never had property managers that were this difficult to see or talk to.
+And no I don't recommend this company!
+It is as if it's a bother to deal with you in person!

 Negative